 The pancreatic body accounts for two-thirds of injuries with ~10% occurring each in the head, neck and tail 1.
+Due to its retroperitoneal location and oblique course, it is prone to compression against the vertebral column 1-3,7.

-- pancreatic transection: full thickness tear of the pancreas
+- pancreatic transection: full-thickness tear

 - pancreatic comminution (fracture): shattered pancreas

-- pancreatic haematoma
+- pancreatic hematoma

 - pancreatic pseudocyst